defold/doc/docs/en/manuals/property-animation.md

 ## Completion callbacks

 The property animation functions `go.animate()` and `gui.animate()` support an optional Lua callback function as the last argument.
 This function will be called when the animation has played to the end.
-The function is never called for looping animations, nor when an animation is manually canceled via `go.cancel_animations()` or `gui.cancel_animation()`.
+The function is never called for looping animations, nor when an animation is manually canceled via `go.cancel_animations()` or `gui.cancel_animations()`.
 The callback can be used to trigger events on animation completion or to chain multiple animations together.

 ## Easing